Mary and Conrad Buff: Mary Buff

 Mary Buff, formerly known as Mary Marsh, was born in Cincinnati, Ohio on April 10, 1890.
 Mary had an early interest in arts and poetry but only continued to study art.
 She studied at the Chicago Academy of Fine Arts and at the Cincinnati Art Academy and received her bachelor's degree in Kansas at Bethany College.
 Mary then lived in Albion, Idaho and in the 1920s settled in Los Angeles.

 In 1922 she married Conrad Buff.
 Mary was the assistant curator at the Los Angeles County Museum of Art.
-Her income was large enough to allow her husband, Conrad Buff, to paint full-time.
+Her income was sufficient to enable her husband, Conrad Buff, to paint full-time.
 After marrying Conrad Buff, Mary gave up her pursuit of painting to write children's books with him.
-She died in 1970.
+She died on November 30, 1970.

+Mary Buff was a teacher in Montana, Idaho, and Hollywood prior to being an author.
+She was also an artist and the assistant curator at the Los Angeles County Museum of Art when she married Conrad Buff in 1922.
+In 1936, Mary Buff began writing books and published 14 books with her husband.

+Mary died on November 30, 1970.

 Career

 Conrad Buff's earliest artwork traces back to small landscape oil paintings that were sold for 50 cents each in 1905.
 Throughout the 1910s, Buff began to use a cross-hatching technique, similar to the broken brush stroke.
-His paintings became abstract; some of the painting was defined while other areas would be rough and not as detailed.
-His style was different from other landscape painters as he did not paint the settings as accurately and his paintings were not identical to the landscape that he was interpreting.
-From the 1920s to the 1930s Buff began painting murals.
-These were murals of architecture of buildings and large spaces.
-During this time some of the murals he produces were the Southern California Edison Company building in Los Angeles, the First National Bank of Phoenix, the William Penn Hotel in Whittier, and the Guarantee Building and Loan Association in Los Angeles.
+His paintings became abstract; some areas of the paintings were defined, while others were rough and less detailed.
+His style differed from that of other landscape painters, as he did not paint the settings with the same level of accuracy, and his paintings were not exact representations of the landscapes he was interpreting.

+From the 1920s to the 1930s, Buff began painting murals.
+These were murals of architectural buildings and large spaces.
+During this time, some of the murals he produced included the Southern California Edison Company building in Los Angeles, the First National Bank of Phoenix, the William Penn Hotel in Whittier, and the Guarantee Building and Loan Association in Los Angeles.
 In the 1930s, Buff painted several lithographs, copies of other paintings.
 His work won many awards in exhibitions.
 By 1936, Conrad Buff started illustrating children's books with his wife Mary Buff.
 Conrad Buff continued illustrating until 1968, creating several books during this time period.
-Mary Buff was a teacher in Montana, Idaho, and Hollywood prior to being an author.
-She was also an artist and the assistant curator at the Los Angeles County Museum of Art when she married Conrad Buff in 1922.
-In 1936, Mary Buff began writing books and published 14 books with her husband.